gabesoft/trans/README.md

 ### get(callback)
 This method makes the current raw data available for inspection.
-It can be used to insert console log statements in the transformation chain.
+It can be used to insert console log statements in the transformation chain for debugging purposes.

 ``` javascript
 var value = trans(data)